 Interesting fact: Alfred Stieglitz was a wealthy man, and he traveled with a first-class during ‘The Steerage’ voyage.
 While he was exploring ‘the screaming social inequality on the ship,’ a sailor-guard escorted him.

 13. Cotton Mill Girl, Lewis Hine, 1908.

-Photos, like one above, where little Sadie Pfeifer operates a cotton-spinning machine, helped to protect the rights of youngsters and fight against child labor.
+Historical photos, like one above, where little Sadie Pfeifer operates a cotton-spinning machine, helped protect youngsters’ rights and fight against child labor.

 14. Blind, Paul Strand, 1916.